-The optical link is specified to operate at a bit error ratio (BER) of 5×10^{-5} .
-The host system is required to enable RS(528,514) FEC in accordance with clause 91 of IEEE-Std 802.3TM-2015 in order to comply with the IEEE 100G Mean Time to False Packet Acceptance (MTTFPA) requirements.
-The option to bypass the Clause 91 RS-FEC correction function is not supported.
+The optical link is specified to operate at a bit error ratio (BER) of 5 x 10-5.
+RS(528,514) FEC in accordance with clause 91 of IEEE-Std 802.3TM-2015 is assumed to meet IEEE 100G Mean Time to False Packet Acceptance (MTTFPA) requirement.
+FEC can be implemented on the host as depicted in the IEEE figure below.
+Other implementations are possible.